The Process of Kalamkari Explained

 Materials

-- Gaada is the the traditional name for cotton fabric used for printing on fabrics.
+• Gaada is the traditional name for cotton fabric used for printing on fabrics.

-- Buffalo milk to treat the fabric and prevent color bleed-through.
+• Buffalo milk to treat the fabric and prevent colour bleed-through.

-- To maintain the stability of colors during the dying process, alum is employed as a dye fixative.
+• To maintain the stability of colours during the dying process, alum is employed as a dye fixative.

 Equipment used in Kalamkari